 - Our bots have their Steam Trade URL in their account bio.
 The Trade URL is visible only after hoovering with a mouse.

-- All Skinwallet bots are level 6 accounts with the same Elite Crewman badge equipped.
+- All Skinwallet bots are at least level 6 accounts with the same Elite Crewman badge equipped.

 - Every Skinwallet bot will have the Skinwallet Admin account on the friend list.
 Thanks to that, you can always cross-check if you’re not sure if the bot is legit.